DataDog/nginx-datadog/example/openresty/README.md

   `curl` has access to the network internal to `docker-compose`.
 For example, `bin/curl http://openresty` sends a request to the `openresty` service, because that service is known by the host name "nginx" within `docker-compose`.
-- [bin/grpcurl](bin/grpcurl) executes `grpcurl` in plaintext mode within the `client` service.
-It exists for the same reason as `bin/curl`.
-For example, `bin/grpcurl nginx:1337 upstream.Upstream.GetMetadata` requests gRPC service metadata from the `nginx` service listening on port 1337.